Intersectionality Summer Intensive™

 We issue Certificates of Completion on the closing day of ISI.

 Participant evaluations and feedback from ISI 2022, ISI 2023, and ISI 2024 were stellar.
 By all accounts, our ISI program is excellent and we are so proud of it.
-Thus, other than a few tweaks to keep things fresh, a review of the ISI 2024 agenda will provide you with a pretty good idea of what you can expect at ISI 2025.
-The final ISI 2025 program will be available in June 2025.
+Thus, other than a few tweaks to keep things fresh, a review of the ISI 2024 agenda will provide you with a pretty good idea of what you can expect at ISI.

 Oh, they say the most wonderful things about their experiences at ISI, things like: